24 new machines.

 Glutes, quads, calves.

-Plate-loaded Hack Squat
+Plate loaded Hack Squat

 Linear Leg Press

-Plate-loaded Smith Machine
+Plate loaded Smith Machine

-Hip Abductor & Adductor
+Hip Abductor and Adductor

 Seated Calf Raise

-Hammer Strength · Plate-loadedSeated targets the soleus — the deep calf muscle that handles endurance and ankle stability for runners.
+Hammer Strength · Plate loadedSeated targets the soleus, the deep calf muscle that handles endurance and ankle stability for runners.
 Heavy load, short range, controlled tempo.
 The unsexy work that pays off at kilometre 18.

 Standing Calf Raise